haskell-effectful/effectful/benchmarks/README.md

    implementation that uses the `ST` monad, so it offers no additional overhead.
 Its dynamic dispatch is also the fastest.

-2. `cleff` uses very similar implementation techniques as `effectful` and is only a bit behind with the shallow version, but gets further away with the deep one.
+2. `cleff` uses very similar implementation techniques as `effectful` and is on par with it for the shallow version, but gets slower for the deep one.
 This is because it uses `IntMap` for the effect dispatch underneath, so it's not quite constant size in terms of the effect stack.
 For comparison, `effectful` uses arrays.

 3. `freer-simple` does surprisingly well for a solution that's based on free monads.